h4mmad/Primenumbers-Technologies/README.md

 ## Challenges

 For some of the projects, data appears out of order, so selecting by XPATH or CSS-SELECTOR is not useful.
-Instead use regex to get the label name and it's neighbour is the value.
+Instead I used regex to get the label name and it's neighbour is the value.

 ## Output
 ![alt text](image.png)